fastmcp-me/simple_snowflake_mcp/README.md

-# simple_snowflake_mcp MCP server
+# Simple Snowflake MCP server

-Simple Snowflake MCP Server to work behind a corporate proxy
+Simple Snowflake MCP Server to work behind a corporate proxy (because I could not get that in a few minutes with existing servers, but my own server, yup).
+Still don't know if it's good or not.
+But it's good enough for now.

 ### Tools